 Clinical interests: Clinical Trials, Electromyography, Botulinum Toxin Injection, Parkinson's Disease, Nerve Conduction ...
 (Read more)

-Dr. John Gaitanis is a medical specialist in pediatric neurology and neurophysiology.
-Areas of expertise for Dr. Gaitanis include brain malformations, epilepsy, and electroencephalography (EEG).
-He takes Medicaid and Medicare insurance.
-After completing medical school at Brown University, Alpert Medical School and Dartmouth Medical School, he performed his residency at Strong Memorial Hospital and Children's Hospital Boston.
-He has received the following distinctions: "Top Doctor," Rhode Island Monthly; Matthew Siravo Memorial Foundation, Society of Angels; and 2011, 2012, Bright Lite Nominee.
-Dr. Gaitanis is affiliated with Rhode Island Hospital, Signature Healthcare, and Newport Hospital (Newport, RI).
-His practice is open to new patients.
+Dr. John Gaitanis is a pediatric neurology and neurophysiology specialist.
+Before completing his residency at Strong Memorial Hospital and Children's Hospital Boston, Dr. Gaitanis attended medical school at Brown University, Alpert Medical School and Dartmouth Medical School.
+His areas of clinical interest consist of brain malformations, epilepsy, and electroencephalography (EEG).
+He is in-network for Medicaid and Medicare insurance.
+Distinctions awarded to Dr. Gaitanis include: "Top Doctor," Rhode Island Monthly; Matthew Siravo Memorial Foundation, Society of Angels; and 2011, 2012, Bright Lite Nominee.
+He is affiliated with Rhode Island Hospital, Signature Healthcare, and Newport Hospital (Newport, RI).
+New patients are welcome to contact his office for an appointment.

 Clinical interests: Electroencephalography, Brain Malformations, Epilepsy